arkitoure/PGP/council_protocol.md

 ## Amendment

-This agreement can be amended through the DAO's governance process, with proposed changes subject to Council review and approval.
+This protcol can be amended through the DAO's governance process, with proposed changes subject to Council review and approval.

 ## Conclusion